ShudarsanRegmi/ClassMgmtSys/README.md

 ## 🔌 API Development

 The backend APIs are developed using Express.js and follow a RESTful pattern.
-Authenticated routes are protected via JWT, with role-based access control (RBAC) ensuring secure endpoint access.
+Authenticated routes are protected via firebase auth, with role-based access control (RBAC) ensuring secure endpoint access.

-> Future: Python’s FastAPI may be introduced for AI-powered features like attendance analytics or feedback insights.

 ---

 ## 📂 File Management

-* Cloud-based file storage using **AWS S3** or **Google Cloud Storage**
+* Firebase auth
-* CDN integration for faster content delivery
+* CDN integration for faster content delivery (planned)
 * Secure, private access for authorized users only

 ---